SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Abstract

 \section{Abstract}

 Modern deep reinforcement learning (DRL) methods have made significant advances in handling continuous action spaces.
-However, real-world control systems--especially those requiring precise and reliable performance--often demand interpretability in the sense of a-priori assessments of agent behavior to identify safe or failure-prone interactions with environments.
-To address this limitation, we propose \methodName{} (Stability Analysis in the Latent Space of Actions), a novel RL framework that models control actions as dynamic, time-dependent variables evolving within a latent space.
-By employing a pre-trained encoder-decoder and a state-dependent linear system, our approach enables interpretability through local stability analysis, where instantaneous growth in action-norms can be predicted before their execution.
-We demonstrate that \methodName{} can be deployed in a non-invasive manner for assessing the local stability of actions from pretrained RL agents without compromising on performance across diverse benchmark environments.
+However, real-world control systems, especially those requiring precise and reliable performance, often demand interpretability in the sense of a-priori assessments of agent behavior to identify safe or failure-prone interactions with environments.
+To address this limitation, this work proposes \methodName{} (Stability Analysis in the Latent Space of Actions), a novel RL framework that models control actions as dynamic, time-dependent variables evolving within a latent space.
+By employing a pre-trained encoder-decoder and a state-dependent linear system, this approach enables interpretability through local stability analysis, where instantaneous growth in action-norms can be predicted before their execution.
+It is demonstrated that \methodName{} can be deployed in a non-invasive manner for assessing the local stability of actions from pretrained RL agents without compromising on performance across diverse benchmark environments.
 By enabling a more interpretable analysis of action generation, \methodName{} provides a powerful tool for advancing the design, analysis, and theoretical understanding of RL systems.